Better-Call-Jason/llaravellama/README.md

 ## 📜 License

-LlaravaLlama is open-source software licensed under the MIT license.
+LlaraveLlama is open-source software licensed under the MIT license.